-So, iBeam is nearly 10 years old now.
+So, iBeam is over 10 years old now.
 Some things have evolved and others have remained largely the same.

 My original focus with iBeam was on B2B technology companies, since that’s what my prior corporate marketing experience was all about.
 Information technology, networking and telecom equipment, software, etc.

 But I’ve expanded into many other B2B and B2C industry segments since then.